one-data-model/one-data-model.github.io/_pages/faq.md

 - SDF is payload-format agnostic and only defines constraints on individual data items (no data schemas for payloads)
 - WoT TD is meant to describe instances of things and contains payload schemas and protocol bindings for affordances that might be named in SDF definitions.
 - WoT TD is not meant to provide the application type vocabularies; SDF can define the vocabularies and provide URI references as semantic anchors for terms that are used in WoT TDs.
-- SDF can provide the semantic anchors for abstract application types (on/off switch. motion sensor) and TD can provide the instance definitions, payload schemas, and protocol bindings with network addresses for the affordances.
+- SDF can provide the semantic anchors for abstract application types (e.g., on/off switch or motion sensor) and TD can provide the instance definitions, payload schemas, and protocol bindings with network addresses for the affordances.

 ### Why is SDF represented in JSON and not JSON-LD for better semantic integration?